kavia-common/clone---data-management-dashboard-data-management-dashboard-144914-144923-147319/mongodb_dashboard_backend/README.md

 - curl http://localhost:3001/api/health   # includes db state
 - curl "http://localhost:3001/api/users?organization_id=T0000" -H "Authorization: Bearer <token>" # tenant-scoped users (T0000 special case for super admin)

+Dev server binding and proxy notes
+- Host binding is forced to 0.0.0.0 by default.
+If HOST is set to an unavailable address, the server falls back to 0.0.0.0 automatically to avoid EADDRNOTAVAIL.
+- There is no internal HTTP proxy configured in this backend.
+Frontend should call backend using:
+  - Relative paths when served via same origin, or
+  - REACT_APP_API_BASE_URL environment variable for absolute target on the frontend side.
+- To customize binding:
+  - HOST=127.0.0.1 npm run dev   # local only
+  - PORT=3100 npm run dev        # different port

+Troubleshooting EADDRNOTAVAIL / EADDRINUSE
+- EADDRNOTAVAIL: Caused by binding to a non-existent IP.
+The server now retries on 0.0.0.0 automatically and still logs READY markers.
+- EADDRINUSE: Another instance is running.
+A PID file is used: .tmp/server.<port>.pid.
+Stop the existing process or use a different PORT.

+Memory usage
+- Node memory is capped via NODE_OPTIONS=--max_old_space_size=384 in dev/start to avoid OOM kills in preview environments.

 Scripts
 - dev: runs the server with PORT/HOST defaults applied in-process (CI-compatible)
 - dev:watch: nodemon watcher if available (hot reload)